 cd buttercms-landing-page

-In the root folder of our app, let's create a folder called Components and create the following files: Announcement.jsx
+In the components folder, create the following files: Announcement.jsx

 , Contact.jsx